 the United Kingdom, Japan, with the only exception of the United States [43].
 Compared to low and middle income countries, they have various alternative approaches to fund health expenditure for their citizens, such as employer provided health insurance [38].
 In contrast to results found among low and middle income countries, we found a negative association between compulsory health insurance and life expectancy among high income countries.
 Two mechanism may potentially explain this different association.
 First, economic theory explains that compulsory health insurance schemes expands insurance coverage, but creates additional burden for household and reduces consumer’s ability to purchase other items [44].
 This reallocation of household expenditure may result in greater effects compared to compulsory health insurance benefits.
 Second, although compulsory health insurance schemes has potential benefits of purchase service and pooling risk, the relative efficiency of them compared to private insurance schemes are to be doubted [45].
 An example is the National Health Service in the United Kingdom, which experienced several round of reforms that targeted improving market competition, quality and efficiency of health care providers [46,47].
 Although the negative association among high income countries was statistically significant, the effect size was small (-0.011) compared to the other three estimates (0.224 for low income countries, 0.243 for low-mid income countries, and 0.061 for up-mid income countries).
 This likely results from the small variance of life expectancy in high income countries, as shown in Figure1.

 This study contributes to the body of evidence on insurance and life expectancy in the following aspects.
 First, although the association between health insurance and life expectancy has been investigated in previous works[39,40], few studies shed lights on the gains in life expectancy from increasing the percentage of compulsory health insurance in current health expenditure.
 Our study fills this research gap by using country-level longitudinal data.
 Second, empirical studies on insurance and life expectancy were confined to a specific country or region, such as the United States and Germany [39,40].
-Given that the health insurance systems vary substaintially across countries, more research is needed to examine the association in multiple countries.
-To the best of our knowledge, this is the first study to assess the impact of compulsory health insuance on life expectancy among a large number of countries.
+Given that the health insurance systems vary substantially across countries, more research is needed to examine the association in multiple countries.
+To the best of our knowledge, this is the first study to assess the impact of compulsory health insurance on life expectancy among a large number of countries.

 Our study had several limitations.
-First, the relationships between compulsory health insurance and life expectancy should not be interpreted as causal effects dut to the design of observational study.
+First, the relationships between compulsory health insurance and life expectancy should not be interpreted as causal effects due to the design of observational study.
 To conduct causal inference in future studies, researcher can use quasi-experimental design and modern econometric models, such as instrumental variables and regression discontinuity design, to explore the

 causal effects of compulsory health insurance scheme.
 Second, our results might be confounded by unmeasured factors, including the sanitation facilities, water and air quality, life style, medical resources and literacy level.
 Due to data unavailability, we were unable to include these individual or regional level data in our analyses.
 Therefore, further research based on more comprehensive databases may provide more robust results.
-Third, although the association between complusory health insurance and life expectancy was unveiled in this study, the underlying mechanisms remain unclear.
+Third, although the association between compulsory health insurance and life expectancy was unveiled in this study, the underlying mechanisms remain unclear.

 Conclusion

-This study demostrates that in the period 2000-2016, compulsory health insurance is associated with life expectancy in 184 countries.
+This study demonstrates that in the period 2000-2016, compulsory health insurance is associated with life expectancy in 184 countries.
 Increasing the compulsory health insurance as percentage of CHE may improve life expectancy and should be considered as a way of improving population health for low and low-mid income countries.

 Acknowledgements